 3> indicate to upper layers that a Random Access Procedure (as specified in clause 5.1.1) is needed for SCG activation.

-2> else:

-3> activate the SCG according to the timing defined in TS 38.133 [11] for direct SCG activation.
+2> activate the SCG according to the timing defined in TS 38.133 [11].

 2> (re-)initialize any suspended configured uplink grants of configured grant Type 1 associated with this PSCell according to the stored configuration, if any, and to start in the symbol according to rules in clause 5.8.2.2;